You must have heard many things about green onions like how they’re good for you, improve your eyesight and so on.

 Why the Confusion Between Green and Spring Onions?

-The reason for the confusion between green and spring onions, however, may be because of the fact that green onions are called spring onions in different countries, such as the United Kingdom and Canada.
+However, the confusion between green and spring onions however maybe because green onions are called spring onions in different countries, such as the United Kingdom and Canada.

 What Do Australians Call Green Onions?

 Green onions are commonly called scallions in Australia.